 - 1) Purpose of this bill.
-According to the author, "the provisions of [this bill] will better enable water providers, and the communities they serve, to better withstand an increasingly volatile climate in California that oscillates between drought and flood, thereby ensuring safe, reliable, and affordable water supplies for residents, businesses, agriculture, and the environment." - 2) Background.
+According to the author, "Climate change and our weather extremes have shown how our changing climate is going to impact water resources throughout the state.
+We have seen during the last two droughts, weather whiplash can negatively impact ecosystems, economics and communities.
+With more frequent and severe droughts in California, we must take action to ensure water resilience for our people, economy and the environment.
+While water use efficiency will continue to play an important role in the face of climate change, achieving water resilience throughout the state will require the use of many different water resources tools-including the use of emergency water supplies.
+[This bill], by enacting a policy recognizing emergency water supplies, makes it clear that the state supports locally-developed emergency water supplies as a tool to adapt to climate change and build water resilience for all." - 2) Background.
 California has experienced two severe droughts in the past decade.
 The 2020-22 drought began less than five years after California experienced its worst drought on record from 2012 through 2016.
 Climate modeling indicates that droughts will become more severe and frequent going forward.
 In addition, research published in February 2022 indicates that Southwestern North America is currently experiencing the worst "megadrought" in the last 1200 years.
 This research estimates (based on climate models) that climate change accounts for 42% of this megadrought's severity and that the current megadrought would not be a 'megadrought' but for climate change (Williams, Cook, and Smerdon, 2022).
 In response to the 2020-22 drought and growing awareness of the ways in which climate change will further challenge water management in California, the Newsom administration released a strategy ("California's Water Supply Strategy, Adapting to a Hotter, Drier Future") in August 2022.
-The strategy aims to address a projected 10% decrease in water supply (6 million acre-feet to 9 million acre-feet of water) by 2040 due to climate change. - 3) Arguments in support.
-The Irvine Ranch Water District (IRWD) is the sponsor of this bill arguing that "it is crucial to build greater water resilience into the state's water resource management and planning" and that by recognizing emergency water supplies and encouraging their development, this bill will "help mitigate the impacts of climate change ecosystems, economies, and communities."
-IRWD notes that it has developed such emergency water supplies through groundwater banking arrangements with other water agencies in Kern County.
-IRWD asserts that these agreements have benefitted both agricultural communities in Kern County as well as the communities in its service territory; however, IRWD indicates that access to these emergency supplies during recent droughts has been uncertain at times when the state has mandated cutbacks.
-IRWD contends this bill will help to make such supplies more reliable and provide an incentive for other agencies to develop their own emergency water supplies. - 4) Related legislation.
-AB 754 (Papan) of 2023 would have required a water shortage contingency plan to include specified information regarding reservoir operations to determine when shortages may occur.
-AB 754 was held in the Senate Appropriations Committee on the suspense file. - SB 552 (Hertzberg), Chapter 245, Statutes of 2021, enacts many of the recommendations in the final "Small Water Systems and Rural Communities Drought and Water Shortage Contingency Planning and Risk Assessment" report. - SB 971 (Hertzberg) of 2020 would have required small water suppliers, as defined, to take certain measures related to water shortages, including contingency planning.
-SB 971 died in the Senate Natural Resources and Water Committee.
+The strategy aims to address a projected 10% decrease in water supply (6 million acre-feet to 9 million acre-feet of water) by 2040 due to climate change.